-XAMAX® supply workwear day in, day out, so we know how to help you get what you need at the right price.
+XAMAX® customise and supply company uniforms day in, day out, so we know how to help you get what you need at the right price.

-Here are 8 questions your workwear supply company should ask before you place an order - or 8 questions you should ask yourself if you are buying online.
+Here are 8 questions your uniform supply company should ask before you place an order - or 8 questions you should ask yourself if you are buying online.

 - Page Contents

 - What is Your Budget?

 - Do You Want Custom Art or Logos?

 - What Styles do You Prefer?

 - How Many Styles do You Need?

 - Can I Assist You with Anything Else?